amsehili/auditok/doc/examples.rst

 -------------------

-In the following example, we'll use the :func:`split` function to tokenize an audio file.We’ll specify that valid audio events must be at least 0.2 seconds long, no longer than 4 seconds, and contain no more than 0.3 seconds of continuous silence.
+In the following example, we'll use the :func:`split` function to tokenize an audio file.
+We'll specify that valid audio events must be at least 0.2 seconds long, no longer than 4 seconds, and contain no more than 0.3 seconds of continuous silence.
 By setting a 4-second limit, an event lasting 9.5 seconds, for instance, will be returned as two 4-second events plus a final 1.5-second event.
 Additionally,